rrosado-1/godot-mcp/README.md

 "Create a UI scene with buttons and labels for my game's main menu"

-"Check the UID status of my Godot 4.4 project"
+"Get the UID for a specific script file in my Godot 4.4 project"

 "Update UID references in my Godot project after upgrading to 4.4"
 ```